RonaliP/NOTES_APP_Django/README.md

 	in which rest APIs are created for authentication of users and all Notes operations.

 _Lets start with the project i created first_

 **I created TODO_LIST project first by command(django-admin startproject TODO_LIST)**
+(You can follow django official documentation for all the steps)

 authentication
 notes